sagarsen2023/Desktop-voice-assistant/README.md

-# Voice Assistant with Text Summarization
+# Voice Desktop Assistant: Version 1.0

 This is a voice assistant program that uses the Bard API to fetch detailed answers to your queries and then provides a summary of the answer using text summarization.
 The program can open websites, play music, and answer questions using voice commands.